frc2052/frc2052.github.io/wiki/Technical/CNC/Fusion_360_Sanity_Checks.md

 * Is the machine Z-Axis zeroed with the current tool?
 * **DO NOT PLUNGE WITHOUT VERIFICATION BY EXPERIENCED CAM STUDENT OR MENTOR**

+---

-## If you are going above these values you need verification and supervision by an experienced CAM student or CAM mentor
+*WARNING: If you are going above these values (below) you need verification and supervision by an experienced CAM student or CAM mentor*

 ## ⅛” Cutting Endmills